-Subordination: Credit Enhancement
+Subordination; Credit Enhancement

-Credit enhancement for the Class A(2017-4) notes will be provided through subordination.
+Credit enhancement for the Class A(2017-6) notes will be provided through subordination.
 The amount of subordination available to provide credit enhancement to any tranche of notes is limited to its available subordinated amount of each class or tranche of notes that is subordinated to it.
 Each senior tranche of Card series notes has access to credit enhancement from those subordinated notes only in an amount not exceeding its required subordinated amount of those notes minus the amount of usage of that required subordinated amount.
 "Usage" refers to the amount of the required subordinated amount of a class of Card series notes actually utilized by a senior tranche of Card series notes due to losses relating to charged-off receivables and the application of subordinated Card series notes' principal allocations to pay interest on senior classes and servicing fees.
 Losses that increase usage may include (i) losses relating to charged-off receivables that are allocated directly to a class of subordinated Card series notes, (ii) losses relating to usage of available subordinated amounts by another class of Card series notes that shares credit enhancement from those subordinated Card series notes, which are allocated proportionately to the senior Card series notes supported by those subordinated Card series notes, and (iii) losses reallocated to the subordinated Card series notes from the applicable tranche of senior Card series notes.
 Usage may be reduced in later months if amounts are available to reimburse losses or to reinstate other amounts reallocated from the subordinated Card series notes.
-The required subordinated amount of a class of subordinated Card series notes less its usage equals the remaining available subordinated amount of that class of subordinated Card series notes.
+The required subordinated amount of a class of subordinated Card series notes.
 See "-Required Subordinated Amount and Conditions to Issuance" and "The Notes-Required Subordinated Amount and Usage" and "Deposit and Application of Funds for Card Series Notes" for more information regarding required subordinated amounts, usage, and available subordinated amounts.
-If the available subordinated amount for any tranche of notes has been reduced to zero, losses will be allocated to that tranche of notes pro rata based on the nominal liquidation amount of those notes.
-The nominal liquidation amount of those notes will be reduced by the amount of losses allocated to that tranche of notes, and it is unlikely that those notes will receive their full payment of principal and accrued interest.
+If the available subordinated amount of notes has been reduced to zero, losses will be allocated to that tranche of notes pro rata based on the nominal liquidation amount of those notes, and it is unlikely that those notes will receive their full payment of principal and accrued interest.

 Payment of principal of and interest on subordinated classes of notes will be subordinated to the payment of principal of and interest on senior classes of notes except to the extent provided in this prospectus.
-The Class A notes, including the Class A(2017-4) notes, will not be subordinated to any other Card series notes.
+The Class A notes, including the Class A(2017-6) notes, will not be subordinated to any other Card series notes.